hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

 ### Lecture Notes

++ Momentum method
+  + applied to both full batch or mini-batch learning
+  + probably the commonest recipe for big neural nets: combining stochastic gradient descent with mini matches and momentum

 + The intuition behind the momentum method
   + Analogy
-    + image a ball on the error surface
+    + a ball on the error surface
     + weight vector: the location of the ball in the horizontal plane
-    + the ball starting off by following the gradient
+    + the ball starting stationary
+    + initialized by following the direction of steepest descent, the gradient
-    + once gaining velocity, the ball not longer using steepest descent
+    + once gaining velocity, the ball not longer in the same direction as the gradient
     + its momentum making it keep going in the previous direction
   + damping oscillations in directions of high curvature by combining gradients w/ opposite signs
+    + eventually getting to a low point on the surface
+    + viscosity: making the velocity die off gently on each or update
   + built up speed in directions w/ a gradient but consistent gradient
+  + Example:
+    + red dot: starting point
+    + green dot: the weights after two steps
+    + the gradients pretty much equal and opposite
+    + the gradient across the ravine canceled out
+    + the gradient along the ravines not canceled
+    + kept building up a speed along the ravine
+    + once momentum settle down, tend to go along the bottom of the ravine accumulating velocity as it goes
+    + might go faster than steepest descent

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture6/lec6.pptx" ismap target="_blank">